-Money Matters With Ken Moraif is a fee-based firm located in the Dallas suburb of Plano.
+Retirement Planners of America, formerly known as Money Matters With Ken Moraif, is a fee-based firm located in the Dallas suburb of Plano.
 In addition to client fees, advisors at the firm may earn commissions from selling insurance products.
 They are still bound by fiduciary duty, though, requiring them to always act in the best interest of the client.

 Upwards of 99% of the firm’s business comes from individual accounts, though it also manages money for high-net-worth individuals.
 The firm also provides advice for corporations and pension plans.
 It has no set account minimum, but some individual advisors may have one.

-Money Matters With Ken Moraif was founded in 2011.
+Retirement Planners of America was founded in 2011 as Money Matters With Ken Moraif.
+The firm changed their name in 2019.
 The principal owners of the firm are Kenneth A. Moraif, Clark C. Hatton, Charles D. Dyer, Jr., Elias R. Dragon and Douglas M. Bartol, all of whom work at the firm as senior advisors.

 The firm’s services include financial planning, investment management, retirement advice, family legacy planning, Medicare and long-term planning, income tax planning and education.
 Ken Moraif hosts a radio show that airs in Phoenix, Los Angeles, Austin, Dallas and Houston.
 The firm also offers seminars.

 Retirement Planners of America Investing Strategy